House Tour | Home Office

-OK, so it’s not totally finished: I just want to make that clear right from the start.
+OK, so it’s not even close to being finished: I just want to make that clear right from the start.

 We want to add some shelves.
 And some artwork.
 It could really be doing with – as much as it pains me to type this – that all-important “pop of colour” that’s the solution to every design-related problem.
 Apparently.
 But as of this week, the “red room”, as it was once known, is red no more!
 Just as a reminder, here’s what our home office looked like before.